MPFGlaser/ApartmentComplexUtilityApp/docs/risk-assessment.md

 A power outage could cause the application to become unavailable.
 This could be caused by a power outage in the datacentre, or by a power outage in the building where the application is being used. <br>
 To mitigate this, the application should be hosted in multiple datacentres in different locations.
 This ensures that if one datacentre loses power, the application can still be accessed from another datacentre. <br>
 If deemed worth the cost, the choice could be made to go with a specific hosting provider that ensures back-up power in case of a power outage. <br>

+## Advisories

+In order to provide a good application on all fronts, the following advisories should be followed:

+- Implement 2FA, enforce use for all sensitive roles (anything beyond a normal tenant).
+- Implement data validation on all endpoints.
+- Keep dependencies up to date using a tool such as dependabot.
+- Use static code analysis (e.g., Sonar) to detect vulnerable code patterns.
+- Design a disaster recovery procedure.